 The following image illustrates the Scheduled and Planned times that ASPM collects.
 Using Scheduled and Planned times allows ASPM to calculate delays.

 Scheduled Times are generally flight times published well in advance of the day of a specific flight.
 This time typically comes from an official source of schedule information, currently provided by Innovata, a private aviation data supplier, and in the case of ASQP Data, from the Computer Reservations System (CRS).
 Scheduled Times provide a good reference point from the point of view of the passenger.

-Planned Times, on the other hand, come from the filed flight plan for each flight.
-These Planned Times are required to be no more than 24 hours in advance and are required to be updated if the planned times are known to be more than an hour off.
+Planned Times come from the filed flight plan for each flight.
+These Planned Times are required to be no more than 24 hours in advance and be updated if the planned times are more than an hour off.
 Planned Times provide a good reference point for how each flight is handled once it is ready to depart.

 There are many other planned times used by ATC which are reported in TFMS.
-For example the ATC estimates planned wheels off and on times to assist with traffic management.
+For example, the ATC estimates planned wheels off and on times to assist with traffic management.
 ASPM focuses on the times depicted here as sufficient for the ASPM model.
-ASPM is already complicated enough and additional comparisons would just make it more so.

 EDCT Times are only present when a Traffic Management Initiative such as a Ground Delay Program or Airspace Flow Program is in effect, which requires aircraft to be held on the ground at the departure airport.
 If a destination airport or en route airspace is expected to be congested due to weather or other factors, the ATCSCC or facility will initiate a GDP or AFP that holds flights at the departing airport.
 For example, when a severe thunderstorm disrupts traffic, aircraft may be held on the ground at the departing airport until they can be safely accommodated on the arrival side.